Purdue University Global: Founding

-In 2017, Purdue president Mitch Daniels stated that the Purdue University deal with Kaplan incurred "virtually no financial risk", and had a "strong upside potential".
-Critics and analysts disagreed with Daniels' assessment, and in order to obtain regulatory approval the U.S. Department of Education required Purdue to assume responsibility for Kaplan University's debt and liability "whether they are known or unknown, and whether they accrue prior to, or after the closing of the transaction" noting the debts and liabilities backed by Purdue "constitute an instrumentality of the state of Indiana for the purpose of the department's regulations".
+In 2017, Daniels stated that the Purdue University deal with Kaplan incurred "virtually no financial risk", and had a "strong upside potential".
+Critics and analysts disagreed with Daniels' assessment, and in order to obtain regulatory approval, the U.S. Department of Education required Purdue to assume responsibility for Kaplan University's debt and liability "whether they are known or unknown, and whether they accrue prior to, or after the closing of the transaction" noting the debts and liabilities backed by Purdue "constitute an instrumentality of the state of Indiana for the purpose of the department's regulations".
 In the acquisition agreement Kaplan agreed to assume responsibility for liabilities resulting before the transaction, however the U.S. Department of Education "ultimately holds Purdue and the state of Indiana responsible for liabilities resulting from the operation of Kaplan University".
 Through the acquisition, Kaplan guaranteed Purdue priority payments of $10 million a year for the first five years following the transaction, of which $20 million was paid upon closing.

-In 2017, Purdue University President Mitch Daniels said that the contrast between the typical Purdue West Lafayette student and the targeted Purdue Global student was "stark."
+Daniels also said in 2017 that the contrast between the typical Purdue West Lafayette student and the targeted Purdue Global student was "stark".
 According to Purdue Global, 60 percent of Kaplan's students were over age 30, and the mean student income at enrollment was $22,323.
-For 55 percent of the students, neither parent attended college.
+For 55 percent of the students, neither parent had attended college.

 According to Purdue University, Purdue Global had an $18 million loss in FY 2018, its first year of operation.
 Purdue University Treasurer Bill Sullivan said in regards to the 2018 finances, "losses are likely to continue another year, maybe two" and this was "a deliberate strategic choice and was, importantly, prefunded by Kaplan Higher Education (KHE) through the assets it brought to Purdue at acquisition" valued at more than $66 million in cash.
 Sullivan also stated that he expected "elevated startup costs to continue into 2019 and more modestly in 2020".